 Certificants receive notice of the educational and financial requirements of maintaining certification after initially earning the DACBN credential.
 The requirements are also available on the web site.
-Candidates who have not met the educational requirements by July for the current year receive a reminder letter, a follow up letter in

-November, and a final letter in December.
-Diplomates receive a notice of fees due statement in October, November, and December each year.
+Candidates who have not met the educational requirements by August 1st for the current year receive a reminder letter and a notice of fees due statement bi-weekly in August, September, October, November, and December until they have completed the requirements.